akhand55/Online-Examination-System/README.md

 Java and the oops concept were used to create this web application.
 It has authentication features including a quick quiz and a login registration.

-### There are mainly Four portion in this System following :-
+### There are mainly three portion in this System following :-

   #### 	Registration Form.